SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 Iterating over Enumeration Cases
 --------------------------------

+For some enumerations,
+it's useful to have a collection of all of that enumeration's cases.
+You can enable this by
-If you want to be able to iterate over all the cases of an enumeration, write ``: CaseIterable`` after the enumeration's name.
+writing ``: CaseIterable`` after the enumeration's name.
 This syntax marks the enumeration as conforming to the ``CaseIterable`` protocol.
 For information about protocols, see :doc:`Protocols`.
+Swift exposes a collection of all the cases as an ``allCases`` property of the enumeration.
 Here's an example:

 ..
 XXX live link to CaseIterable reference